Whitney Wolfe Herd

 Accomplishments

-- 03Expanded Bumble's offerings to include Bumble BFF (friend-finding) and Bumble Bizz (professional networking).
+- 04Expanded Bumble's offerings beyond dating to include Bumble BFF (friendship) and Bumble Bizz (professional networking).

 Lessons for Operators